Former Marshfield youth pastor pleads guilty to sex crimes - NewsBreak

 LEBANON, Mo. — A former Missouri Youth Group Leader who was charged with sex crimes against girls in his youth groups has pleaded guilty but has another trial scheduled for similar offenses in a different county.

 Benjamin Blake pleaded guilty to a charge of sexual misconduct involving a child under 15 on Monday, May 2, 2022.
 He was also charged with molestation but only pleaded guilty to the misconduct charge.
-Blake’s sentencing in this case was scheduled for July 5.
-Those charges were filed in Laclede County.Law Enforcement gathered at Hells Angels Clubhouse in Springfield; here’s what we know
+Blake’s sentencing, in this case, was scheduled for July 5.
+Those charges were filed in Laclede County.Fallen Overland Park officer honored 2 years after death

 Blake is facing similar charges in Webster County, two counts of sexual misconduct involving a child under 15.
 The trial for those charges is scheduled to begin on May 11.